spacetx/sptx-format/README.md

 ## Manifest

-Both the `hybridization.json` and `nuclei.json` files referenced by the above `experiment.json` are examples of a Field of View Manifest.
+Both the `hybridization.json` and `nuclei.json` files referenced by the above `experiment.json` may contain links to Field of View Manifests (for simple experiments with only one field of view, these fields may also directly reference a field of view).
 The Manifest is a simple association of a field of view name with the json file that defines the field of view.
 In this example, we demonstrate a hybridization manifest with three fields of view.
 Such an experiment would likely also have a nuclei manifest, which would _also_ contain three fields of view.